 Yes, of course!
 Even if you can’t regularly attend our Sunday gatherings, you can still be part of our youth community and participate in projects you’re interested in.
 Remember, youth group isn’t a class; it’s all the ways we care for, are connected to, and learn from each other – and most of that happens outside of Sundays from 11:15AM-1:30PM!

 One way to stay in the loop about what’s going on is to join the UUCC youth Discord server.
 Send Valerie an email at firstname.lastname@example.org to get the invite link to join the Discord server.

 “Your unique configuration is the Universe’s expression of what it means to be alive.”theresa soto

 YRUU is the youth ministry of UUCC, serving teens grades 10-12.
 Our name stands for Young Religious Unitarian Universalists, and though that name technically describes who we are, it doesn’t tell you much.
 YRUU exists to answer the question embedded in our name: Why are you you?

 In the words of theresa soto, you are you because your “unique configuration” matters.
 Our youth group exists because teens sometimes need to be encouraged to live their full selves in community with each other and the congregation.
 We strive to be a safe space that honors all of the diverse perspectives and voices that are within us, and in doing so, we celebrate each other and what it means to be human.

 Together, we grow and learn—both as individuals and as a community.
 We do so by being intentional about our time together, listening to each other, organizing around issues that matter to us, and acting together in the community.

 You don’t have to be religious, Unitarian, Universalist, or Unitarian Universalist to be part of YRUU, despite what our name says!
 You don’t even need to attend services at UUCC.
-If you are in grades 10-12 and interested in building community and engaging deeply with other people, then you are welcome here.
+If you are in grades 9-12 and interested in building community and engaging deeply with other people and the world, then you are welcome here.